Azure/relational-infrastructure/ai/README.md

 Review the plan.
 If the topology is right but values are wrong, edit the TFVARS directly.
 If the topology is wrong, go back to the AI and explain what needs to change.

-## Example Walkthrough
+## Examples

 For worked examples showing the full diagram-to-TFVARS translation with detailed commentary, see:

-- [01_two_vnet_peered.md](01_two_vnet_peered.md) — Two peered VNets, three VM roles, broad NSG rules
+- [examples/01_peered_vnets](examples/01_peered_vnets/) — Two peered VNets, three VM roles, broad NSG rules
-- [02_az_distributed_dr.md](02_az_distributed_dr.md) — Availability zone distribution, port-specific NSGs, DR peering
+- [examples/02_distributed_app](examples/02_distributed_app/) — Availability zone distribution, port-specific NSGs, DR peering

-Each example includes the original hand-drawn diagram, a step-by-step explanation of how the AI interpreted it, and the final TFVARS output.
+Each example includes the original hand-drawn diagram, a step-by-step explanation of how the AI interpreted it, and the generated TFVARS output.